fizarazvi/Plant-Disease-Classification/README.md

     │   ├── ..                         # respective model folders
     ├── Corn Maize                     # Dataset 3
     │   ├── ..                         # respective model folders
-    ├── report                         # Contains the plot and images of all the model ├── requirement.txt                # library requirement
+    ├── report                         # Contains the plot and images of all the model along with the TSNE plot ├── requirement.txt                # library requirement
     ├── HP_tuning                      # results and code for hyperparameter tuning
     └── README.md